liujos/miniarm/README.md

-## miniarm
+## About

-miniarm is a CPU emulator of an ARM processor and allows the user to execute ARM binaries on a different platform.
-An ARM assembler is also included.
+miniarm contains an ARM CPU emulator and an ARM assembler for educational purposes.

 ## Supported Instructions
 - All data processing instructions